 Tell me which you think works best:

 I’ve actually been pretty busy since I last posted.
 I shot Sr. Portraits for a friend and Class/Individual portraits for my daughter’s dance class.
 I actually made a couple of bucks on the dance pictures.
 I traded for the others.
 But money isn’t the issue at this point.
 I defined a workflow just before I did these two jobs so they were both exercises in following the work flow.
-It worked pretty good.
+It worked well.
 I need to make some adjustments, which is good.
 I think I’m close.
 I have the full tool set and the work flow to tie it together.
 It feels like it is starting to come together.

 I’ve spent way to much time ‘learning’ Photoshop.
 Watching course videos and reading books.
 Now I need to actually start building things.
 To that end I’m going to take images that catch my interest and mimic that image.
 That will help me focus on the image, really examine it to understand what works, what doesn’t and work on my PS skills by building my own piece based on the original.

 The first image I used is a TINY bit violent.
-I saw the image and was intriqued by the overall concept before I really paid attention to the detail.
+I saw the image and was intrigued by the overall concept before I really paid attention to the detail.
 Sorry about that.
 But it gave me something to work from.

 Here’s the original.
 I pulled this from a blog post by Chase Jarvis on ‘The Best Album Art’: